OAO-Test/Lab-KPI/README.md

 # Lab-KPI
 Coding for Lab KPI project.
 Project team: Kate Nevin and Asala Erekat
+Phase 1
 This script is used to run the analysis for the daily Lab KPI dashboard.
-Phase 1

-This line was added by Kate in RStudio.
-This line was added by Asala in RStudio.
+This branch has all of the files before we clean it.